PickNikRobotics/c3pzero/README.md

-# c3pzero_siteconfig
+# c3pzero
-MoveIt Studio Site Configuration for navigation with c3pzero mobile base
+Navigation with c3pzero mobile base

 # Build
 Build a new development image